 - Heat edema is a swelling in your ankles and feet when you get hot.
 Putting your legs up should help.
 If that doesn't work fairly quickly, check with your doctor.

-- a change in behavior—confusion, being grouchy, acting strangely, or staggering,
+- A change in behavior—confusion, being grouchy, acting strangely, or staggering

-- dry flushed skin and a strong rapid pulse or a slow weak pulse,
+- Dry flushed skin and a strong rapid pulse or a slow weak pulse

-Who Is at Risk?
+Who Is At Risk?

 - Heart or blood vessel problems, poorly working sweat glands, or changes in your skin caused by normal aging.

-- Being quite a bit overweight or underweight.
+- Being very overweight or underweight.

 - Drinking alcoholic beverages.